January 05, 2022

 Cervical cancer occurs when the cells in a woman’s cervix (the area that connects the uterus and vagina) change.
 If left untreated, it can spread to other parts of the body such as the bladder, vagina, rectum, and liver.

-Cervical cancer is caused by certain types of human papillomavirus (HPV), which is a sexually transmitted infection.
+It is caused by certain types of human papillomavirus (HPV), which is a sexually transmitted infection.
 It spreads through sexual contact and is responsible for nearly 99% of cervical cancer cases.
 Cervical cancer can be prevented with the timely administration of HPV vaccination amongst girls and young women and through regular Pap Smear screenings amongst women.

 However, since cervical cancer manifests slowly, most cases can be successfully treated if detected early.
 If diagnosed at a later stage, symptoms can still be managed with proper treatment and palliative care.